solubris/typedtuples/README.md

 Without knowing if the types are comparable, then the tuples also can't be comparable (without casting).

+However, some custom comparators are provided as follows:

+        list.sort(Couple.compareByAllFieldsInOrder());

 ## English names

 No names like tuple2 because they are not fluent.